EPUB FixerKDP upload error scanner

 Check the manifest and spine together.

-A safe repair needs a clear list of reading-order items.
-Do not guess chapter order from file names alone.
+A manual rebuild needs the complete intended list and order of reading-order items.
+Do not rebuild the spine from file names alone.

 1. 1Open content.opf and check whether a spine element exists.